SharePoint/sp-dev-docs/docs/spfx/css-recommendations.md

+---
+title: Recommendations for working with CSS in SharePoint Framework solutions ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Recommendations for working with CSS in SharePoint Framework solutions

-When building SharePoint Framework solutions, you can use CSS to define how your customizations should look and behave.
-This article describes how you can make the best use of the capabilities provided by the SharePoint Framework and build your CSS styles in a robust way.
+When building SharePoint Framework solutions, you can use CSS to define how your customization should look like and behave.
+This article describes how you can make the best use of the capabilities provided with the SharePoint Framework and build your CSS styles in a robust way.

 ## SharePoint Framework customizations are part of the page